rokett/Citrix-NetScaler-Exporter/README.md

 ## Downloading a release
 <https://github.com/rokett/Citrix-NetScaler-Exporter/releases>

+You can also download a Docker image from https://hub.docker.com/r/rokett/citrix-netscaler-exporter.

 ## Building the executable
 All dependencies are version controlled, so building the project is really easy.